< Topic Landing Page

 Investing in healthcare for rural and underserved populations promotes health equity, improving health outcomes and strengthening the national healthcare system.
 Healthier communities are more productive, and addressing health disparities can even reduce healthcare costs over time.

-Rural and underserved communities face many challenges in accessing quality healthcare due to multiple factors, including poverty, lack of insurance coverage, limited educational and economic opportunities, and geographic isolation.
-These barriers cause higher rates of chronic conditions, shorter life expectancy, and considerable disparities in health outcomes compared to urban populations.
+Rural and underserved communities face many challenges in accessing quality healthcare due to factors such as poverty, lack of insurance coverage, limited educational and economic opportunities, and geographic isolation.
+These barriers cause higher rates of chronic conditions, shorter life expectancy and disparities in health outcomes compared to urban populations.
 Physician shortages severely impact rural areas, with only about 11% of physicians serving 20% of the U.S. population.
 This shortage worsens as healthcare professionals tend to train and practice in urban settings.

 The lack of access to essential healthcare services, specifically primary care, harms rural and underserved communities.
 Without timely interventions, preventable health issues can worsen into chronic conditions, leading to poorer health outcomes and increased healthcare costs.